jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (5) A person who commits an offence against subsection (4) is liable on conviction to a fine not exceeding $1,000.
 (6) Nothing in the Sale and Supply of Alcohol Act 2012 applies to the sale of alcohol under the authority of this section or of any regulations made under it.

-### 96A Minister may prohibit smoking on international air routes
+### 96A Minister may prohibit smoking or vaping on international air routes
 (1) For the purposes of this section and sections 96B and 96C,—
   - **New Zealand international airline** means a New Zealand air transport enterprise that is offering or operating a scheduled international air service or a non-scheduled international flight
-  - **to smoke** means to smoke, hold, or otherwise have control over an ignited product, weed, or plant; and and have corresponding meanings.
+  - **to smoke** means to smoke, hold, or otherwise have control over an ignited product, weed, or plant; and and have corresponding meanings
+  - **to vape** means to inhale using a vaping device or a heated tobacco product, and has a corresponding meaning.
 (2) The Minister may from time to time, by notice in the Gazette,— (a) designate any 1 or more international air routes, or class or classes of international air routes, or all international air routes generally, as non-smoking routes; and
   (b) exempt any specified route or part of a route from any designation imposed by the Minister in accordance with paragraph (a), subject to any conditions that the Minister thinks fit.
 (3) The Minister shall, before giving any notice under subsection (2), consult with New Zealand international airlines.
 (4) A New Zealand international airline that is operating an aircraft carrying passengers on any route designated as a non-smoking route pursuant to this section shall ensure that—
-  (a) there are prominent notices displayed in the aircraft indicating that smoking is not permitted; and (b) an announcement is made to passengers on the aircraft at the commencement of each journey on the route advising that smoking is not permitted.
+  (a) there are prominent notices displayed in the aircraft indicating that smoking or vaping is not permitted; and (b) an announcement is made to passengers on the aircraft at the commencement of each journey on the route advising that smoking or vaping is not permitted.
-(5) No New Zealand international airline that is operating an aircraft carrying passengers on any route designated as a non-smoking route pursuant to this section shall permit any person to smoke on that aircraft.
+(5) No New Zealand international airline that is operating an aircraft carrying passengers on any route designated as a non-smoking route pursuant to this section shall permit any person to smoke or vape on that aircraft.
-(6) No person shall smoke while on any aircraft operated by a New Zealand international airline carrying passengers on any route designated as a non-smoking route pursuant to this section.
+(6) No person shall smoke or vape while on any aircraft operated by a New Zealand international airline carrying passengers on any route designated as a non-smoking route pursuant to this section.

 ### 96B Offences in respect of smoking on international flights
 (1) Every person commits an offence who, being a New Zealand international airline, without reasonable excuse, fails to comply with the requirements of section 96A(4).